Bachem Ba 349 Natter: Manned test flight

 Initially, the Natter rose vertically but, at an altitude of about 100 to 150 m, it suddenly pitched up into an inverted curve at about 30° to the vertical.
 At about 500 m the cockpit canopy was seen to fly off.
 The Natter continued to climb at high speed at an angle of 15° from the horizontal and disappeared into the clouds.
-The Walter motor stalled about 15 seconds after take-off.
+The Walter engine stalled about 15 seconds after take-off.
 It is estimated the Natter reached 1500 m, at which point it nose-dived and hit the ground with great force about 32 seconds later, some kilometres from the launch site.
 Unknown at the time, one of the Schmidding boosters failed to jettison and its remains were dug up at the crash site in 1998.

 The pilot was likely unconscious long before the crash.
 Bachem surmised Sieber had involuntarily pulled back on the control column under the effect of the 3 G acceleration.
 Examination of the canopy, which fell near the launch site, showed the tip of the latch was bent, suggesting it may not have been in the fully closed position at launch.
 The pilot's headrest had been attached to the underside of the canopy and as the canopy flew off the pilot's head would have snapped back suddenly about 25 cm, hitting the solid wooden rear upper cockpit bulkhead, and either knocking Sieber unconscious or breaking his neck.

 The accident reinforced Bachem's long held belief that the take-off and flight in the vicinity of the target bombers should be fully automated.
 The canopy latch was strengthened and the headrest was attached to the backboard of the cockpit.
 Before the introduction of the autopilot in the test programme, the control column would have a temporary locking device on it, which would allow the machine to ascend vertically to at least 1,000 m and then be removed by the pilot.
-The Walter motor probably ceased operation because the Natter was virtually upside-down and air may have entered the intake pipes in the propellant tanks, starving the motor.
-Sieber had become the first man to take off vertically from the ground under pure rocket power, 16 years before Yuri Gagarin's Vostok 1 pioneering, peacetime orbital flight.
+The Walter engine probably ceased operation because the Natter was virtually upside-down and air may have entered the intake pipes in the propellant tanks, starving the engine.
+Sieber had become the first person to take off vertically from the ground under pure rocket power, 16 years before Yuri Gagarin's Vostok 1 pioneering, peacetime orbital flight.
 Following Sieber's death, all of the eight subsequent Natter flights were unmanned.